k2workflow/Microsoft-Teams-Connector/README.md

  Create a new app in Azure by browsing to **Azure Active Directory > App registrations**.
 Give it a name like **K2 for Microsoft Teams**.
 Once you have the app created, make a note of its Application ID.
 This is the app's client ID that you'll use when you create the OAuth resource in K2.

- Configure the Redirect URI for your app to match your K2 token endpoing, such as https://{KUID}.onk2.com/Identity/token/oauth/2.
-You can find your KUID by browsing to your vanity URL and adding **/autodiscover/autodiscover** onto the end of the URL.
-You can find your KUID in the resulting page.
+ Configure the Redirect URI for your app to match your K2 token endpoint, such as https://{KUID}.onk2.com/Identity/token/oauth/2.
+(You can find your KUID by browsing to your onK2 URL and adding **/autodiscover/autodiscover** onto the end of the URL.
+You can find your KUID in the resulting page.)

  Also, you need to create a secret.
 Click Certificates & secrets and then click **New client secret**.
 Once you create the secret, make a note of it as you'll also need to add this to your OAuth Resource.